DigitalEmbed/jOS/README.md

 ### How to port?

-In the */System* directory, the *System.c* file exists.
-In it, you must edit the functions:
+In the */Port* directory, the *NoMicrocontroller.c* file exists.
+Create a copy of this file with the name of your microcontroller and, in it, edit the functions:

-  - **vSystemRestart()**: Restart the system.
-This function is mandatory for the system.
+  - **System_restart(void)**: Restart the system.
-  - **vSystemSleep()**: Makes the system sleep.
-This function is optional for the system.
-  - **vSystemWakeUp()**: Makes the system sleep.
-This function is optional for the system, but must be filled in if the vSystemSleep() function is populated.
-  - **vSystemTimerInterruptConfiguration(isr_t isrSchedulerInterrupt)**: Interrupt by system timer.
-The function that should be called during the interrupt is the isrSchedulerInterrupt, which is in the parameter of this function.
+  - **System_taskTimerConfiguration(void (* vSchedulerInterruption)(void))**: Interrupt by system timer.
+The function that should be called during the interrupt is the vSchedulerInterruption, which is in the parameter of this function.
 This function is of type void, with no parameters.
+Finally, modify the global variable [  ]ui8TaskTickMS with the value of the interrupt time, in milliseconds.
-Finally, modify the global variable ui8TickMS with the value of the interrupt time, in milliseconds.
+  - **System_semaphoreTimerConfiguration(void (* vfSemaphoresInterruption)(void))**: Interrupt by system timer.
+The function that should be called during the interrupt is the vSchedulerInterruption, which is in the parameter of this function.
+This function is of type void, with no parameters.
+Finally, modify the global variable [  ]ui8SemaphoreTickMS with the value of the interrupt time, in milliseconds.
 This function is mandatory for the system.
+You can use the same timer used in the System_taskTimerConfiguration function.
-  - **vSystemSleepConfiguration()**: This is the sleep mode setting function.
-This function is optional for the system, but must be filled in for the vSystemSleep() and vSystemWakeUp() functions to work.
+  - **System_sleepConfiguration(void)**: This is the sleep mode setting function.
+  - **System_sleep(void)**: Makes the system sleep.
-  - **vSystemHardwareWatchdogConfiguration()**: This is the hardware watchdog configuration function.
-Since it is not every microcontroller that has a second watchdog, this function is optional for the system.
+  - **System_enableHardwareWatchdog(void)**: This is the hardware watchdog enabler function.
-  - **vSystemSuspendRTOSInterrupts()**: Suspends interrupts of the timer used by the system.
-In some cases, it is imperative that a process is not interrupted by other tasks.
-However, this function should be used with extreme caution, always leaving the system suspended for the shortest possible time.
-This function is optional for the system.
-  - **vSystemResumeRTOSInterrupts()**: Resumes all interrupts of the system timer that were suspended in the vSystemSuspendRTOSInterrupts() function call.
-If the system does not resume, its firmware will collapse.
-This function is optional for the system, but must be filled in if the vSystemSuspendRTOSInterrupts() function is populated.
-  - **vSystemSuspendAllInterrupts()**: Suspends all system interrupts.
-In some cases, it is imperative that a process is not interrupted.
-However, this function should be used with extreme caution, always leaving the system suspended for the shortest possible time.
-This function is optional for the system.
-  - **vSystemResumeAllInterrupts()**: Resumes all system interrupts that were suspended in the vSystemSuspendAllInterrupts() function call.
-If the system does not resume, its firmware will collapse.
-This function is optional for the system, but must be filled in if the vSystemSuspendAllInterrupts() function is populated.
-  - **vSystemRestartTimerInit()**: Sets a timer so that it restarts after a certain time.
-Remember that the configured time must be **smaller** than, if configured, that of vSystemHardwareWatchdogConfiguration(), playing the role of a software watchdog.
-This function is mandatory for the system.
-  - **vSystemRestartTimerStop()**: Stop and restart the system timer.
-This function is mandatory for the system.
+  - **System_disableHardwareWatchdog(void)**: This is the hardware watchdog disabler function.
+  - **System_enableInterrupts(void)**: Resumes all interrupts of the system.

+  Edit line 3 macro by your system name:

+  **#if defined(~~ArduinoAVR~~)** - Older
+  **#if defined(Your_System)**    - Newer

+  In *Configs.h* file in */jOS* path, find the **Configuration: HAL** and replace the macro definition with your system macro created previously:

+  **//!
+Configuration: HAL**
+  /*!
+    Set the hal system here.
+    Availables:
+    - NoMicrocontroller
+    - ArduinoAVR
+    - HALru
+    - ESP12
+    - Your_System
+  */
+  **#define Your_System**

 ### License